deniskyashif/blog/content/posts/2023-08-28-my-org-mode-workflow.md

 ## Concluison

 There are still areas of Org-mode and Emacs which I'm yet to explore.
 This wokrflow, however, has been working well for me.
 The Agenda view is one of the screens I keep open most of the time, and the Task list is what I usually start my days with.
-I'm using Spacemacsm, so the ergonomics of this workflow might differ in other distributions.
+I'm using Spacemacs, so the ergonomics of this workflow might differ in other distributions.